-Based on Philip Dick’s “We Can Remember It For You Wholesale,” Total Recall is the story of a future where people have fake memories of exotic vacations inserted into their brains, and when the central character tries it out it either exposes his true identity as a secret agent and sets off an international and inter-planetary tale of mystery or breaks his brain and causes him to be completely lost in the fantasy.
-Or, you know, it’s that movie where Arnold meets a hooker who has three breasts.
+Based on Philip Dick’s “We Can Remember It For You Wholesale,” Total Recall is the story of a future where people have fake memories of exotic vacations inserted into their brains.
+When the central character tries it out it either exposes his true identity as a secret agent and sets off an inter-planetary tale of mystery or breaks his brain and causes him to be completely lost in the fantasy.
+Or, you know, it’s that movie where Arnold meets a hooker with three boobs.
 Either way is good.

 What happened next is richly detailed in David Hughes’ book Tales from the Development Hell.
 As Goldman recalled, “[Verhoeven] read the short story, liked it, and agreed to help me out.
 Then he asked me if I had thought about how well the story worked as a Total Recall sequel.
 Although it had nothing to do with the themes of the movie, there was something about the tone and driving narrative that made it seem perfect for a sequel.”